Movs22/SCR-RichPresence/README.md

 # SCR Rich Presence

 SCR RichPresence is an unofficial Discord RPC created specifically to be used while playing [Stepford County Railway](https://www.roblox.com/groups/3620943/Stepford-County-Railway#!/about).
 This RPC displays basic information such as the role you're playing (or if you're idling in the main menu), as well as more specific information such as in which station you're dispatching or what's your destination.
-You can find everything that's displayed by this RPC below [here](https://github.com/Movs22/SCR-RichPresence/tree/Movs22-patch-1?tab=readme-ov-file#information-displayed).

 This program works by analysing your current Roblox window (by taking screenshots and processing them) and then getting information such as the current role and associated information by extracting text and detecting patterns in the game's UI.
-You should keep in mind that, because of this approach, the results will never be 100% correct.
-You should also keep in mind that the program sees just like a human so, if something is covering the UI, it won't be able to read it as reliably as it would if nothing was covering it (like a human)!
+> You should keep in mind that, because of this approach, the results will never be 100% correct.
+> You should also keep in mind that the program sees just like a human so, if something is covering the UI, it won't be able to read it as reliably as it would if nothing was covering it (like a human)!

 This program utilizes some 3rd party libraries, such as [Tess4J](https://github.com/nguyenq/tess4j) and [Discord-RPC](https://github.com/Vatuu/discord-rpc).
 These libraries come bundled with the application and don't have to be downloaded separately.
+You can find everything that's displayed by this RPC below [here](https://github.com/Movs22/SCR-RichPresence/tree/Movs22-patch-1?tab=readme-ov-file#information-displayed).

-**This program does not interact directly with Roblox in any way, nor with any other application except Discord (which is necessary to update your custom activity) and, therefore, won't get you banned off Roblox.**
+> **This program does not interact directly with Roblox in any way, nor with any other application except Discord (which is necessary to update your custom activity) and, therefore, won't get you banned off Roblox.**

-**This is an unofficial program made by a 3rd party and is in no way related to SCR and/or BanTech Systems.
+> **This is an unofficial program made by a 3rd party and is in no way related to SCR and/or BanTech Systems.
 Any bugs should be reported to the specific developer ([Movies22](https://discord.com/users/896732255534338078)) and not to the SCR development team.**

 ## Limitations & Requirements
 In order to run this program, you must meet the following requirements: